mauvilsa/run_parallel/README.md

   position, 2) if an argument is '{@}' elements are given in a file and '{@}' is replaced by the file path, 3) if an argument is '{<}' elements are given through a named pipe, and 4) if no special argument is provided the elements are given through stdin.
-Only when processing one element at a
-  time: '{.}' without extension, '{/}' without path, '{//}' only path, and '{/.}' without path and extension.
+Other replacements only when processing one element at a time are: '{.}' element without extension, '{/}' element without path, '{//}' only path of element, and '{/.}' element without either path or extension.
 Usage: run_parallel [OPTIONS] COMMAND ARG1 ARG2 ... [('{@}'|'{*}'|'{<}') ... '{#}' ... '{%}'] ...
 Options:
  -T THREADS   Concurrent threads, either an int>0, list {id1},{id2},...